sharing the journey of relationship, embodiment, and awakened living

 The reason why what we think about our needs is barely useful is that you can’t ever “know” your needs for very long.
 They could be different tomorrow, or even five minutes from now.
 Just like the weather, our changing feelings show that variability, that unpredictability.
 Of course, like the weather, we have patterns.
 We need to eat throughout our lives.
 But that doesn’t mean we need to eat constantly or at certain hours.
 We need to eat when we are hungry, and it’s not up to us when that happens.

 Another important thing about needs in NVC is that we don’t blame people for having them.
 The reason they are called needs and not wants is that we don’t have any choice about them.
 Of course we act to meet those needs, sometimes in violent and harmful ways.
-But it’s far more helpful, and only helpful, to say, “he must be really hurting, really starved for ___________,” than to say “he’s a bad person” or “he’s evil,” even if it’s Hitler:
+But what's helpful in that case is to think, “he must be really hurting, really starved for ___________,” rather than, “he’s a bad person” or “he’s evil” — even if it’s Hitler!

-That’s the point of nonviolent communication: that when we follow the voice of our needs, we are “serving life.”
+The point of Nonviolent Communication is to follow the voice of our needs so that we can “serve life.”
 It’s a conscience without guilt, for needs are never wrong.
-Following this inner voice is the best way to meet everyone’s needs, and that way, to make the world a better place.
+Following this voice is the best way to meet everyone’s needs, and that way, to make the world a better place.

-To be “violent,” on the other hand, is to let one need dominate another: to pay attention to the needs of only some people or to only some of our own.
+What does it mean to be "violent?"
+To be violent is to let one need dominate another: to pay attention to the needs of only some people or to only some of our own.
 In other words, violence can be not only between people but also inside of ourselves.
 If we ignore our hunger or otherwise hurt our bodies, we are being violent to ourselves.
 The point is to listen to all the voices inside us, all of our feelings, as well as all of the voices around us: everyone else’s feelings, and ultimately, the needs behind them.

 NVC, then, is just like consensus.
 In consensus decision-making, not only does everyone get a vote, but everyone, not just the majority, must be satisfied with the decision.
 Otherwise, the majority is just forcing the minority to do what it wants, and that is violence.